 - NMAS-R currently provides both message checking and clinical governance message checking - the remaining services will be re-introduced during further stages of development work

-Messaging Exchange for Social care and Health
+Messaging Exchange for Social Care and Health

-The Messaging Exchange for Social Care and Health (MESH) is the main messaging service used across health and social care.
+The Message Exchange for Social Care and Health (MESH) is the main messaging service used across health and social care.
 It works on the Spine infrastructure.
 It's used to transfer electronic messages directly from one application to another, so different organisations can communicate securely.